 9. When, where and what time are the meetings held?
 Times and places for chapter meetings are set by the individual chapter and are intended to best serve the interests and preferences of the chapter members.
 Contact a chapter officer or visit the chapter pages for more information on your local chapter.

 10. Can an Associate Member hold a chapter office?
-Chapters may, but are not required, to grant their Associate Members the privileges of serving in chapter office or on committees.
-Associate Members may hold any chapter office excluding those of president or vice president.
-They may serve on or chair chapter committees, with the exception of examination or nominating committees.
+Yes, all members may run for a chapter office.
+They may serve on or chair chapter committees, with the exception of examination committees.
 (For more information refer to your chapter bylaws and PTG Bylaws, Article VIII Section E4.)

 12. What are the benefits of becoming an RPT?
 The PTG has spent a lot of time and effort in promoting the Registered Piano Technician to the public.
 We have done that through advertising, using online search tools and creating business resources especially designed for the RPT.
 The online referral service alone can pay your dues with one new client.

 13. When can an Associate Member take the exams?
 Candidates may apply for the RPT exams at any time, but they must pass the written exam prior to attempting either the technical or the tuning exam.